 - Creating an automatic Outline to see only the subtotal and grand totals.

-- Removing duplicate records.
+- Quickly removing duplicate records.

 - Using the many features associated with Table Format command.